jamesdon/chargeback/README.md

       ### Rest call provides information about your configured indexes
       ### Rename the index field so that you can join the data in customers.csv
       ### "max=0" allows for multiple groups to share the same index, and assume a percentage of ownership
+      ### The Dedup accounts for the csv being read multiple times in a Search head Cluster environment
       ### To zoom in a particular  group, select it from the dropdown menu
       | rest /services/data/indexes
       | rename title as idx
       | join max=0 idx [| inputlookup customers.csv]
+      | dedup group idx percent_ownership
       | search group="$group$"

       ### We are setting the variables from the form and calculating "Years Retention"